tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 #### Akshay is highly knowledgeable and is very good at explaining difficult concepts with clarity and simplicity

 Akshay is highly knowledgeable and is very good at explaining difficult concepts with clarity and simplicity, particularly pathophysiology which can be quite dense.
 He's a kind and caring teacher as well.
-It was a pleasure working with him!
+It was a pleasure working with him
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)D. K.USMLE Step 1 Student

 #### They are an amazing professionals, with an outstanding comprehension about the process.